-Emily Hart is a Senior Associate in Maurice Blackburn’s medical negligence department in Melbourne, and a Law Institute of Victoria personal injury accredited specialist.
+Emily Hart is a Senior Associate in Maurice Blackburn's medical negligence department in Melbourne, and a Law Institute of Victoria personal injury accredited specialist.
 She is also the first point of contact for many people at The Alfred Hospital through the HeLP clinic, which she helped to establish.

 Emily graduated with a Bachelor Degree in Arts and Honours in Law in 2007.
 She is passionate, down-to-earth and enjoys connecting with her community and providing access to justice.
 Within the broad medical negligence field, Emily’s main practice areas are obstetrics, Coronial matters and mental health.